ros/catkin/doc/howto/format2/building_libraries.rst

 In catkin, libraries will be installed in a common directory shared by all the packages in that entire ROS distribution.
 So, make sure your library names are sufficiently unique not to clash with other packages or system libraries.
-Catkin target names must be unique within the catkin workspace.
-So, it's best to include the package name in the library target name.
+It makes sense to include at least part of your package name in each library target name.

-For this example, suppose you have a shared library build target named ``your_package_library``.
-On Linux, the actual file name will be something like ``libyour_package_library.so``, perhaps with a version number suffix.
+For this example, suppose ``your_package`` has a shared library build target named ``your_library``.
+On Linux, the actual file name will be something like ``libyour_library.so``, perhaps with a version number suffix.

 Headers
 :::::::